-The subsidy free project could have a generating capacity of up to 150MW of photovoltaic panels and 50MW of battery storage.
+The subsidy free project could have a generating capacity in excess of 150MW of photovoltaic panels and 90MW of battery storage.
 This would be enough to power approximately 40,000 homes a year, more than half of the households in the North Lincolnshire area.

 WHERE IS LITTLE CROW SOLAR PARK?